NoridelHerron/ID_STAGE/README.md

 ![Tcl Output – 5000 Cases](images/tcl.png)
 *All test passed.*
 ### Waveform Example
-- These waveform examples show that `reg_write`, `mem_read`, and `mem_write` update on the rising edge of the clock.
-- The `f3` field is also correctly extracted based on the instruction input.

 ![Waveform Example](images/wave.png)
 **Observation**
 - When the control signal is 1 (R and I-type(imm)), rd_out = rd_temp.